Fort Belvoir Housing

 Photo from The Villages - George Washington Village

-Fort Belvoir Residential Communities LLC offers privatized military housing on Fort Belvoir and is managed by The Michaels Organization.
+The Villages offers premier on-post housing to eligible personnel and their families.
 Fifteen housing villages provide homes ranging from three to five bedrooms to service members of all branches.
-The on post Town Center is a hub of retail outlets including Starbucks and Domino’s Pizza.
+The on-post Town Center is a hub of retail outlets, including Starbucks and Domino’s Pizza.
 Community members also have access to neighborhood gyms, pools, playgrounds, and sponsored entertainment.

 Fort Belvoir Off-Post Housing